 Over the years I have enjoyed learning and developing many textile art techniques including embroidery, machine-stitching, quilting, dyeing, printing, collaging, painting, felting, waxing, and combining textiles with other media.
 I am never going to be an artist who perfects and sticks by a single technique; instead I am a happy collector of many possibilities – each waiting to be selected and harnessed in pursuit of a particular project.

 I have an academic background in psychology and so the human face, and interactions of people with history, landscape and imagination is always an alluring theme.
-But I also enjoy reading and writing poetry, am a keen allotment grower and enjoyer of the natural world, and all these offer further subjects to portray.
+I am an oral historian and enjoy talking to people about their lives and work; everyone has a unique story to tell.
+I also enjoy reading and writing poetry, am a keen allotment grower and enjoyer of the natural world.
+All these interests offer fascinating subjects to portray.

 I am a member of the Embroiderer’s Guild, the International Feltmaker’s Association and the Society for Embroidered Work.
 I have exhibited work with the Hertford Art Society, Courtyard Arts, the International Feltmakers’ Association, HVA Textile Group (various locations), Hertfordshire Archives and Local Studies (Threads of Time I and II projects), Eastern Region Textile Forum, Fiodra Gallery Barge and via the Society for Embroidered Work.